Idyll-Intelligent-Systems/QuantumTimeTravel/README.md

 Notes:

 - The web UI is static and can call the API.
 When hosted on GitHub Pages, set the API base via the header “API” field or add `?api=https://your-host/api` to the URL.

+### Enable Pages + verify

+1) Settings → Pages → Source: select “GitHub Actions”, Save.
+2) Trigger a deployment: push to `main`, or Actions → "Deploy static site to GitHub Pages" → Run workflow.
+3) Verify: open the latest workflow run; both jobs (build, deploy) should pass.
+The deployment exposes the URL under the `github-pages` environment.
+4) First load: open the live site and set the API base in the header (e.g., `https://your-domain/api`).

 ## X Social Accounts